 Day Trip Canal Routes

-After Ansty the character of the canal begins to change as you approach the outskirts of Coventry, but it still manages to retain a rural character for much of the one and a half hour run into Hawkesbury Junction (also known as Sutton Stop).
+After Ansty the character of the canal begins to change as you approach the outskirts of Coventry.

 The first stretch runs through woodland, passing the occasional farm as well as two of the attractive cast iron bridges that are a feature of the North Oxford Canal.
 These take the towing path over James Brindley’s original late 18th century contour line of the canal which was shortened in 1830.

 Half an hour after Newbold you pass another cast iron bridge over a dead end leading to Rugby Wharf (you can turn here), then cross two aqueducts over the River Swift and a road.
-A ‘Harvester’ is on the left -moor opposite or beside the picnic area after the next bridge to visit the pub or the nearby shops.
+There is a picnic area after the next bridge.

 The next hour sees more woodland, a boat yard and a golf course as the canal skirts attractively round Rugby towards Hillmorton Locks.

 This is as far as you should go – you can turn around just before the bottom of the lock.

 If you have plenty of time left you could return past our base and go north.

 Unfortunately due to a lack of water in the feeder compounds to the canal, to save water, Rosette is unable to go through the locks.
 There is a turning point just below the locks at Hillmorton enabling you to turn the boat around.